Annabelle Rama

-Annabelle Rosales Rama-Gutierrez (born October 31, 1952), commonly known as Annabelle Rama, is a Filipino actress and talent manager with Spanish and Chinese descent.
+Annabelle Rama de Gutiérrez (born October 31, 1952), commonly known as Annabelle Rama, is a Filipino actress and talent manager with Spanish and Chinese descent.
 She is a native of Cebu and the wife of the 1960s Philippine cinema matinee idol, Eddie Gutierrez.
 She co-starred in My Monster Mom with her daughter.

 Early life

 Annabelle Rama was born on October 31, 1952 to Laurente Rama and Feliciana Rosal.
 Her Spanish-Filipino father was a ship captain, while she never met her Chinese-Filipino biological mother due to family complications.
 After the death of her stepmother, Annabelle moved to her half-sister's residence in Barangay Zapatera, Cebu City where she stayed during her teenage years.

 She is a granddaughter of former Senator Vicente Rama, who was recognized as the Father of Cebu City.

 Personal life

-Annabelle Rama married actor Eddie Gutierrez on November 8, 1980 in Los Angeles.
+Annabelle Rama married actor Eddie Gutierrez on November 8, 1980, in Los Angeles.
 She first met Gutiérrez as a fan when the latter was only 24 years old during an event in Cebu.
 The two later met again in Manila, where Rama became an actress in her own right.
-They had six children including Ruffa and Richard Gutierrez who became actors, and Raymond Gutierrez who became a TV host.
+They have six children including Ruffa and Richard Gutierrez who are actors, and Raymond Gutierrez who is a TV host.

-She is also stepmother to Tonton Gutierrez and Ramon Christopher Gutierrez, her husband's two sons from previous relationships.
+She is also a stepmother to Tonton Gutierrez and Ramon Christopher Gutierrez, her husband's two sons from previous relationships.

 Due to her birthday falling a day before All Saints Day, Rama customarily celebrates her birthday in advance.